open/close all folders

 - I Just Want to Have Friends: Had this bad before the Pride came along.

-- Locked into Strangeness: By the current point in the story, the early days of his sixth year, he qualifies due to overstress while taking down the hedges at the end of the Triwizard third task.
+- Locked into Strangeness: By the early days of his sixth year, he qualifies due to overstress while taking down the hedges at the end of the Triwizard third task.
 Even for an Heir of Hufflepuff, some things take a lot out of you.

 - Sugar and Ice Personality: Develops one after his father's death.
 He's very warm to the Pride, Pack, and DA, but usually pretty aloof and cold to anyone else, but especially Death Eaters.